 The Salt customer base experienced a dramatic increase in API attack traffic in the past year.
 Data from the Salt SaaS platform shows that overall API traffic increased 321% but malicious traffic grew 681%.
 Malicious API calls rose from a monthly per-customer average of 2.73 million in December of 2020 to 21.32 million in December of 2021.
 Since all our customers have WAFs, and nearly all have API gateways, these API attacks are getting past those security controls.
 The year 2021 proved that APIs are the dominant application attack vector.

-Nearly two-thirds of respondents (64%) admitted they have delayed application rollouts because of API security concerns.
-Organizations rely on APIs for a broad range of critical business initiatives, and this finding alone should make API security a key priority in any application-driven organization.
+Nearly two-thirds of respondents (62%) admitted they have delayed application rollouts because of API security concerns.
+Another 13% are unsure if such concerns have caused this kind of disruption.
+Organizations rely on APIs to increase efficiencies, enable integrations, and support digital transformation, and these crucial projects are being slowed as a result of API security worries.
 Without the confidence to deploy new API-based applications -- and iterate on existing ones -- at the pace the business demands, organizations risk ceding ground to the competition and sacrificing customer loyalty.

 40% of respondents cite outdated or “zombie” APIs as their top concern, nearly triple the number of the next biggest area of concern, account takeover.
 Frequent updates to applications is the biggest culprit in generating these zombie APIs – one consequence of frequent application and API updates is that older APIs persist when they should have been deprecated, which can result in unrealized risk and unknown data exposure.